The clinical picture of trigeminal neuralgia is one of the most dreaded pain sensations and at the same time a challenge to therapists.

 Decisive for optimal care of patients is the exacting compilation of the history, anamnesia findings, pain analysis and differential diagnostics.
 The interdisciplinary consillary examination should be exploited to the fullest extent.

-Before treatment was commenced the patients from two groups underwent biological, radiological, orthopedic, otorhinolaryngologic, ophthalmic and dental examinations.
+Before treatment was commenced the patients from two collectives underwent biological, radiological, orthopedic, otorhinolaryngologic, ophthalmic and dental examinations.

-Particular importance was attached to the disturbance field disorders and focus factors.
-Psycho-social and other possible causes such as immune deficiency and environmental stress were also considered.
-Considered, more especially were disorders in the crania-gnatho-sacral relation as significant and not very seldom causes.
+Particular importance was attached to the disturbance field disorders end focus factors.
+Psychosocial and other possible causes such as immune deficiency and environmental stress were also considered.
+Considered, more especially were disorders in the cranio-gnatho-sacral relation as significant and not very seldom causes.

-I would like to mention the following as a result of my own observations: the needled body or ear points evidenced significant differences in temperature measured with a microsensor measuring probe with very fast reaction time and measuring tolerance of 0.2°C measurable over a range of 0 to 40°C.
+I would like to mention the following as a result of my own observations: the needled body or ear points evidenced significant differences in temperature was measured with a microsensor measuring probe with very fast reaction time and a measuring tolerance of 0,2°C measurable over a range of 0 to 40°C.

 The long-term monitoring served to assess the success of the treatment and the lasting effect.
 It was possible not only to take away the fear of pain but also ensure longer intervals free of pain attacks and significant lowering of the sensitivity to pain.
 All together the chance in therapy appeared to be dependent on the individual modalities and the psychological situation.
 This was obvious very favourable to the patient to get away from feeling dependent on threatened medication.
 To be seen as an unrestricted advantage in the course of the treatment without side effects, a clear reduction in pain killers and protection of the psyche, the effects of real causal therapy.

 Epicrisis: The therapy brought month long to two year recidive and painless intervals without having to take the forced earlier medication in considerable number of the treated patients.